 Is YouTube dying?
-Well, it’s a bit of a loaded question, and if we look at the numbers, it’s clear that the current king of video content still reigns strong.
-YouTube still boasts over two billion monthly logged-in users and a daily watch rate of over a billion hours (seriously, each day).
-It’s digital realm canvasses over 100 countries around the world and can be accessed in 80 different languages.
+Well, it’s a bit of a loaded question, and if we look at the numbers, it’s clear that the current king of video content continues to reign supreme.
+YouTube still boasts over two billion monthly logged-in users and has a daily watch rate of over one billion hours (seriously, each day).
+Its digital realm canvasses over 100 countries around the world and can be accessed in 80 different languages.

 The History of YouTube

 Rewind to the year 2005 when three PayPal employees had an idea for an online dating service (sound familiar, Facebook?).
 The original title of “Tune In, Hook Up” didn’t make it off the ground, but what they did create was an exceptional platform for user-uploaded video content.
 But it wasn’t until a particularly memorable Super Bowl halftime performance (we’ll let you guess which one) that the three YouTube creators realized what was missing.